 After cleaning, verify that all the equipment you will use is in proper working condition.
 Make sure the plug-in cord and the measuring probes connect tightly throughout the testing process.
 Similarly, check that there are no loose wire connections within any of the components.

-You can assess the correct functioning of your equipment by using an outlet tester beforehand on the wall outlet where you plan to plug in your grounding mat.
+You can assess the correct functioning of your equipment by using an outlet tester or receptacle tester beforehand on the wall outlet where you plan to plug in your grounding mat.
 Additionally, many multimeters come with their testing function, allowing you to check if they are working correctly.
 It is advisable to perform this test before proceeding further.

 Consider Testing Outlets